neharkarvishal/mysite/README.md

 \#mysite is a simple blog made using Django Web framework and Pyhon as back end technology.

   - List the the published topics.
-  - Available, users to read.
+  - Available, users to read; Deployed at https://mysitesmallblog.herokuapp.com

 ## Features
   - Currently basic blog functionality are supported